TimAnthonyAlexander/north/docs/implementation.md

 - Multiline input with Ctrl+J for newlines
 - Shows "Ctrl+C to cancel" hint when disabled/waiting
+- Mode cycling with Tab key (when no autocomplete suggestions):
+  - Cycles: ask → agent → plan → ask
+  - Mode applies to next message only (per-request mode)
+  - Visual indicator shows current mode in top-right
 - Cursor-aware slash command autocomplete:
   - Detects `/` tokens at cursor position
   - Queries command registry for suggestions
   - Shows dropdown with command name + description
-  - Tab to insert, Up/Down to navigate, Esc to close
+  - Tab to insert (when suggestions present), Up/Down to navigate, Esc to close
 - Model argument autocomplete for `/model` command:
   - Detects when cursor follows `/model `
   - Shows model aliases with display names